tosin-ogunrinde/offerwhere-for-woocommerce-wordpress-plugin/offerwhere-for-woocommerce/README.txt

 The Offerwhere PIN (Personal Identification Number) is a short and unique number that we provide to everyone at sign up.

 = How long does it take to sign up =
 It takes less than one minute to sign up.
-The Offerwhere PIN is sent to users via email after signing up.

 = What happens if a customer does not provide their Offerwhere PIN = They can still place orders.
 They will not collect points or get discounts if they do not provide their PIN.